 A mobile geodatabase (.geodatabase) is built on top of SQLite.
 SQLite is a self-contained database file format that stores the database in a single file on disk that can be located anywhere in the directory.
-This single file can contain up to 2 TB of data, is portable, is supported across platforms, and can be copied, moved, sent by email, or written to a USB device to facilitate a more efficient data exchange.
+This single file can contain up to 2 TB of data, is portable, and is supported across platforms.

 SQLite database files have two names: